imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-floods.md

 - **The bathroom**: Reflects fear of a change in your life.
 If you resist getting out of the routine, the dream encourages you to accept the transformation.
 - **Your room**: As an intimate place, its flooding may reflect discomfort about something or someone.
 Review your relationships and take steps to improve your situation.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to discuss your particular case.

 ### Bibliography